-We are a controller of your data.
-This means we determine the purpose for which we use your personal information and the way in which it is used.
+We are a data controller.
+This means we decide the purpose for which we use your personal information and how it is used.
 We have partnerships with a number of insurers and other introducers.

-When you take out an insurance policy then a third party insurer or ‘underwriter’ will also be a controller of your data.
+When you take out an insurance policy, a third-party insurer or ‘underwriter’ will also be a data controller.

 We have appointed a Data Protection Officer who is responsible for the way we handle personal data.
 If you wish to know more or get in touch, you can do so by using the details in the “How to contact us about your requests or concerns” section below.

-What information we collect about you will vary depending on the service involved and your personal circumstances, but includes:
+What information we collect about you will depend on the service involved and your personal circumstances, but includes:

-*This could include highly sensitive information also known as “Special Category” personal data or criminal offence information.
-We always minimise the use of such data and will only use your more sensitive types of data when absolutely necessary.
+*This could include highly sensitive information also known as ‘special category’ personal data or criminal-offence information.
+We always minimise the use of such data.
+We’ll only use your more sensitive types of data when absolutely necessary.

-Our website may include links to and from the websites of our partner networks, advertisers, and affiliates, or to social media platforms.
-If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for them.
-You should check how an organisation processes data before you submit any personal data to their websites.
+Our website may include links to and from the websites of our partner networks, advertisers, and affiliates, or to social-media platforms.
+If you follow a link to any of these websites, please note they have their own privacy policies and we do not accept any responsibility or liability for them.
+You should check how an organisation processes data before you submit any personal data to its website.

 We collect information about:

-We may obtain personal information in a number of different ways:
+We may obtain personal information in various ways:

-*if someone acting on your behalf provides us with information, we’ll always record what’s been provided and who gave it to us.
+*If someone acting on your behalf gives us information, we’ll always record who gave it and what it said.

-**Our product and application contains public sector information licensed under the Open Government Licence v3.0.
-For further information in relation to the full terms of Open Government Licence please refer to URL: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/
+**Our product and application contains public-sector information licensed under the Open Government Licence v3.0.
+For further information about the full terms of the Open Government Licence, please refer to URL: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/

 We collect and use your information so we can arrange and administer your general insurance products and to operate our business.
-We only collect personal information which is necessary and will only use that information when it is appropriate to do so.
+We only collect personal information that is necessary.
+We’ll only use that information when it is appropriate to do so.

 UK data protection law requires that we have a reason to process your personal information.
-The most likely reasons we will collect and use personal information are:
+The most likely reasons for us to collect and use personal information are as follows.

-Providing services which relate to a quote and/or insurance policy as part of a contractual relationship, including:
+Providing services that relate to a quote and/or insurance policy as part of a contractual relationship, including:

-When we assess an application we use computer systems to make what are known as “automated decisions”.
-More information on this can be found below in the section “When do we use your personal information to make automated decisions about you?”
-Use of your personal information is a necessary part of assessing your application, providing you with a quote and offering you insurance.
-Without this information we will be unable to provide you with cover.
+When we assess an application we use computer systems to make what are known as ‘automated decisions’.
+You can find more information on this below in the section “When do we use your personal information to make automated decisions about you?”.
+We need to use your personal information to assess your application, give you a quote and offer you insurance.
+Without it, we’ll be unable to provide you with cover.

-Where we have your permission to do so:
+If we have your permission to do so, for example:

 We take the privacy and security of personal data very seriously.
-We will only ever share your personal data in a manner consistent with UK data protection law.
-To give you peace of mind Dayinsure will never sell your data.
+Well only ever share your personal data in ways consistent with UK data protection law.
+To give you peace of mind, Dayinsure will never sell your data.